ehamberg/karabiner-profile-switcher/README.md

 # Karabiner Profile Switcher

+> !!!
+This is no longer needed since karabiner elements allow you to target modifictions to specific devices !!!

 Switch to a given [karabiner-elements](https://github.com/tekezo/Karabiner-Elements) profile when a specific USB keyboard is attached (and switch back to a default profile when it is removed).

 Usage: